atcol/golden-layout-website/pages/tutorials/slickgrid.md

 ### A quick note on resizing-behaviour
 Some of the components you'll come across resize purely based on CSS.
 Others, like SlickGrid or HighCharts do all sorts of clever things when their size changes and therefor have an `onResize` or `setSize` method to notify them.
 Both of these approaches work perfectly well with GoldenLayout.
-There are, however, also the others.
+There are, however other libraries that don't play so well.
 Those who need to know about resizing, but assume the only thing that will ever change size is the browser window.
 (I'm looking at you here, ng-grid).
-For these components it might make sense to trigger the window resize event programmatically when the container resizes, e.g.
+For these components it might make sense to trigger the window resize event programmatically when the container resizes, e.g:

 	container.on( 'resize', function(){
 		$(window).trigger( 'resize' );